jmf-mordis/asynckafka/README.rst

 #########

 The test was performed in June of 2018 using a single Kafka broker without replication.
-The purpose of the benchmark was only to have an idea of the order of magnitude of the library's performance under these conditions.

 Comparison between asynckafka and aiokafka in production and consumption: